JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "info-header">Creating reports</header><p>
 ```

 Reports may be written externally in Latex.
 However, when we want to show some code, it may be advantageous to write them directly in Julia and export them to [Jupyter notebooks](https://jupyter.org/).
-The [Literate](https://fredrikekre.github.io/Literate.jl/v2/) package allows to combine Julia code with the [Markdown syntax](https://www.markdownguide.org/cheat-sheet) in a script.
-As an example we mention the following code:
+The [Literate](https://fredrikekre.github.io/Literate.jl/v2/) package allows combining Julia code with the [Markdown syntax](https://www.markdownguide.org/cheat-sheet) in a script.
+We mention the following code, which should be read with the soft wrapping on, as an example:

 ```julia
 # # ImageInspector